monash-merc/llsm/docs/src/main/tut/docs/fiji/convert.md

 section: fiji
 ---

-# Convert LLSM dataset
+# Process and Convert an LLS Dataset

-Load, deskew and convert an LLSM dataset as either an HDF5 or OME-TIFF.
+This plugin allows a user to load, deskew and convert an LLSM dataset to either HDF5 or OME-TIFF.

 1. Run `Plugings → LLSM → Convert Dataset...`